Positive and negative predictive values: Bayesian updating

 Of note, the denominator of the above equation is the natural logarithm of the positive likelihood ratio (LR+).
+Also, note that a critical assumption is that the tests must be independent.
+As described Balayla et al., repeating the same test may violate the this independence assumption and in fact "A more natural and reliable method to enhance the positive predictive value would be, when available, to use a different test with different parameters altogether after an initial positive result is obtained.".

 Different target conditions

 PPV is used to indicate the probability that in case of a positive test, that the patient really has the specified disease.
 However, there may be more than one cause for a disease and any single potential cause may not always result in the overt disease seen in a patient.
 There is potential to mix up related target conditions of PPV and NPV, such as interpreting the PPV or NPV of a test as having a disease, when that PPV or NPV value actually refers only to a predisposition of having that disease.

 An example is the microbiological throat swab used in patients with a sore throat.
 Usually publications stating PPV of a throat swab are reporting on the probability that this bacterium is present in the throat, rather than that the patient is ill from the bacteria found.
 If presence of this bacterium always resulted in a sore throat, then the PPV would be very useful.
 However the bacteria may colonise individuals in a harmless way and never result in infection or disease.
 Sore throats occurring in these individuals are caused by other agents such as a virus.
 In this situation the gold standard used in the evaluation study represents only the presence of bacteria (that might be harmless) but not a causal bacterial sore throat illness.
 It can be proven that this problem will affect positive predictive value far more than negative predictive value.
 To evaluate diagnostic tests where the gold standard looks only at potential causes of disease, one may use an extension of the predictive value termed the Etiologic Predictive Value.